 The Great Religion, Jainism is founded by Rishabanath, the first Tirthankara of the religion.
-It's one of the ancient religions of India.
-It dates back 1st century and quite differs from other religions by its unique principles and concepts.
-It preaches to love all living beings equally and do no harm to them.
-About 5 million people are belonging to this world spread religion.
+It's one of the ancient religions of India and dates back 1st century and quite differs from other religions by its unique principles and concepts.
+It preaches humans to love all living beings equally and do no harm to them.
+About 5 million people belong to this world spread religion.

 Principles of Jainism

 Jainism has belief in the equality of all living beings.
-It even considers small living creatures such as insects and reptiles as every one contains the soul as humans have.
-And emphasises the protection of all living beings in the world.
-It tells about the consequence of not only the physical activities and also of mental behaviours.
-Every jain in this great religion is dedicated to the human society to save Dharma (Justice) and they preach the correct way of living for the benefits of all living beings.
+It preaches to protect small living creatures such as insects and reptiles as every one contains the soul as humans have.
+And emphasizes the protection of all living beings in the world.
+It tells about the consequence of not only the physical activities and also of mental behaviors.
+Every one who belongs to Jainism is dedicated to human society to save Dharma (Justice) and they should preach the correct way of living for the benefits of all living beings.

-Jain is the follower of Jinas.
+Jain is said to be the follower of Jinas.
 Jinas means conquerors.
-The jain people are in the belief of preaching of 24 prominent Jinas called Tirthankaras those who have discovered the way to salvation.
+The jains are in the belief of preaching of 24 prominent Jinas called Tirthankaras those who have discovered the way to salvation.
 The 24th Tirthankara is Mahaveer who had been lived from 599 to 527 BC

 Jainism encourages the spiritual development by means of self control and personal wisdom.
 The goal is realization of soul's real nature.
 Jainism tells that Universe and Dharma (equality all living beings) have no ending and begining and there is no creator for this Universe.
 This religion quite differs from other religions by the concept of God.
 According to Jainism there is no supreme power of creating, destroying and preserving.
 The soul of every living being is potentially devine and the true followers of the religion who have completely eliminated their karmic bonding (activities), there by ending the cycle of birth and death, have attained Godly state.